jechecue/first-one/fixing-wifi-repeater/index.md

-# Fixing cheap Wi-Fi repeater
+# Fixing a cheap Wi-Fi repeater
 ## Introduction
 As it usually happens to a lot of people,  I needed to install  Wi-Fi repeaters to reach those points in my house with poor coverage from my Router.
 Some time ago I bought a couple of cheap Wi-Fi repeaters from a well-known Chinese online shop.
 It is a very common model that can be found in other shops.
 I give you a pair of links: